spaceandtimelabs/blitzar-rs/docs/commitments/compute_commitments.md

                data.len() element positions.

 * `data` - A generic slice view T. Currently, we support two different types of slices.
-First, a slice view of a [Sequence], which captures the slices of contiguous u8 memory elements.
+First, a slice view of a [crate::sequences::Sequence], which captures the slices of contiguous u8 memory elements.
         In this case, you need to guarantee that the contiguous u8 slice view captures the correct amount of bytes that can reflect your desired amount of `num_rows` in the sequence.
 After all, we infer the `num_rows` from data\[i].data_slice.len() / data\[i].element_size.
-        The second accepted data input is a slice view of a [Scalar] memory area, which captures the slices of contiguous Dalek Scalar elements.
+        The second accepted data input is a slice view of a [curve25519_dalek::scalar::Scalar] memory area, which captures the slices of contiguous Dalek Scalar elements.

 # Asserts